 In addition to waste recycling, Eataly is concentrating on sustainability in selecting its suppliers.
 Bulgari has not only incentivised separated waste collection, but also the choice of materials that are as recyclable and regional as possible.

 Here at Enel we incorporated the circularity philosophy into the business quite some time ago, applying it in a broad-ranging manner.
 Renewable resources, on which we have a strong focus, are an example of circular energy.
-Not forgetting either Futur-e, the project we have most openly and clearly linked to the circular economy.
-It is essentially a plan to upgrade 23 thermoelectric power stations with the involvement of local communities.

 The Sustainable Building Sites project centres around creating circularity in both the choice of the materials and their recovery after use.
 Our Vehicle to Grid is of huge innovative value as it allows electric cars to feed unused electric power back into the grid – another example of circular energy.